Frequently Asked Questions About Loans

 Is loan interest tax‑deductible?

-For most personal loans, no. Unlike mortgage interest or student loan interest, the interest on a personal loan is generally not tax-deductible for individual borrowers.
+For most borrowers, the answer is no. Unlike mortgage interest or student loan interest, the interest on this type of credit is generally not tax‑deductible for individual borrowers.
 The exception is if you use the loan specifically for business purposes and can document that clearly.
 If you are in that situation, a tax professional is the right person to ask.
 Do not rely on general guidance for a business deduction.

 How do I know if a lender is legitimate?